scotow/burgoking/README.md

 I assumes no responsibility or liability for the use of the software, conveys no license or title under any patent, copyright, or mask work right to the product.

+### JavaScript version

+A deprecated and no more maintained version of this project made with JavaScript (NodeJS) and CasperJS is availiable [here](https://github.com/Scotow/bk-generator).

 ***Enjoy your meal!***